Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Privacy

-Prohibits recording a person in a state of undress or in a private place without consent.
-Can be applied in conjunction with § 934.50 for drone surveillance of private areas.
+Prohibits recording video of a person in state of undress or in private place where person has reasonable expectation of privacy without consent.
+Applies to drone surveillance when capturing intimate images.

 View source